Legal client intake: how your firm can do better

 Compliance is a high-stakes matter for law firms: breaching legal and privacy boundaries can jeopardise a case.
 But this must be counterbalanced with the need to maximise research on a potential client.
 How far should law practices go in gathering client information without infringing privacy?

-Our system helps with this balancing act, relieving the pressure on busy legal teams.
+Our system and legal software platform helps with this balancing act, relieving the pressure on busy legal teams.
 When set up to process open-source data, it uses only data which is available in the public domain.
 It has in-built regulation capabilities that stop it from infringing privacy laws.

 Few sectors are more conscious of their ethical responsibilities than the legal sector.
 As governments and consumers around the world demand businesses conduct ever greater due diligence on potential clients, we are helping legal experts make the ethical decisions that facilitate growth and repeat business.
 Book a demo to find out more about how we can help you.